This post may contain affiliate links, which means I make a small commission that will go towards supporting All Natural & Good.

 - Use fresh ingredients, using toppings sparingly, especially sauce and cheese.

-- After you roll out your dough, make sure you place it on a floured pizza peel before adding the toppings.
+- After you roll out your dough, make sure you place it on a pizza peel coated with corn meal before adding the toppings.
 This allows the pizza to slide off effortlessly into the Koda.

 - Find my OONI pizza dough recipe and tips here!

 - Rotate your pizza every 20-30 seconds so that the crust gets evenly browned around the entire pizza.
 Think of the pizza as having three points spaced evenly around the perimeter of the pizza circle.
-You’ll want to “toast” those three points in 30 second intervals – less if your cooking temperature is upwards of 600 degrees.
+You’ll want to “toast” those three points in 30 second intervals.

 - If you notice that your pizza toppings are cooking faster than your dough, simply decrease the flame (or completely turn the oven off), for even cooking.
 The pizza stone will remain hot and continue cooking the bottom of your dough so as not to overcook the top of your pizza and risk burning the yummy toppings.
 (This is one of the cool features of the Koda, not other OONI models.)